As a property manager, there are plenty of certifications and licenses out there for you to consider.

 4. Certified Manager of Community Associations (CMCA)

-The CMCA is unique in a number of ways:
+The CMCA is unique in many ways:

-• First, it’s particularly relevant in states dominated by HOA’s, where it’s common for board members to earn the CMCA designation.
+- First, it’s particularly relevant in states dominated by HOAs, where it’s common for board members to earn the CMCA designation.

-Obtaining the CMCA credential demonstrates that you possess the fundamental knowledge required to effectively manage community associations.
+Gaining the CMCA credential demonstrates that you possess the fundamental knowledge required to effectively manage community associations.

 NBC-CAM plays an active role in its members’ careers and adheres to the National Commission for Certifying Agencies’ (NCAA) guidelines.

 The test costs $300 to take, and that gives you one shot.
-If you fail and wish to take it again, you’ll have to part away with $250.
+If you fail and wish to take it again, you’ll have to part with $250.
 Fees are nonrefundable.

 Pre-Qualifications:

-• Complete and pass one prerequisite course on community association management
+- Complete and pass one prerequisite course on community association management

-• Hold an active Nevada CAM, Florida CAM, California CCAM or Arizona CAAM
+- Hold an active Nevada CAM, Florida CAM, California CCAM or Arizona CAAM

 5. Government Issued Real Estate Licenses & REALTOR Membership